List of American Pie characters: Kevin Meyers

-Kevin Myers first appears in American Pie as the suave leader of the pack, and he is the friend of Jim Levenstein, Chris "Oz" Ostreicher, Paul Finch, and Steve Stifler, and the boyfriend of Vicky.
+Kevin Meyers first appears in American Pie as the suave leader of the pack, and he is the friend of Jim Levenstein, Chris "Oz" Ostreicher, Paul Finch, and Steve Stifler, and the boyfriend of Vicky.
 The four friends make a pact to lose their virginity before they graduate from high school.
 Vicky later accuses Kevin of being with her only for sex, and he must try to repair his relationship with her before the upcoming prom night, when the four plan to lose their virginity.
 He eventually succeeds.
 At the prom, everything seems hopeless for the four boys until Vicky asks the girl that Chuck Sherman claimed to have bedded about her first time.
 She proclaims to everyone at the prom that she and Sherman did not have sex at Stifler's party, leaving Sherman humiliated and making him wet himself.
 The revelation takes the pressure off of Jim, Kevin, Oz and Finch, and they head to the post-prom party with new hope.
 At the after-party at Stifler's house, all four boys fulfill their pledge.
 Kevin and Vicky have sex in an upstairs bedroom.
 Vicky breaks up with Kevin afterwards on the grounds that they will drift apart when they go to college, with him attending the University of Michigan and her at Cornell University.
 The morning after the prom Jim, Kevin, Oz, and Finch eat breakfast at their favorite restaurant where they toast to the future.